ApeWorX/ape-solidity/README.md

 ### Compiler Settings

 When using `ape-solidity`, your project's manifest's compiler settings will include standard JSON output.
-You should have one listed ``compiler`` per `solc` version used in your project.
+You should have one listed `compiler` per `solc` version used in your project.
-You can view your current project manifest by doing:
+You can view your current project manifest, including the compiler settings, by doing:

 ```python
 from ape import project